 Clarifying the mystery of the mind may be beyond our capabilities.
 Unless, we dedicate a substantial energy to an increased awareness.
 Mindfulness practice like meditation gained popularity in our overtasked millennium, but it is not just a tool for a better focus or to calm stress.
 By wiping out anxious thoughts — penetrating deep into the mind, you learn about yourself, and can better observe your actions.
 Be impartial towards your thoughts, and above all, free yourself from the detrimental whispers of the ego, then you flow happily within yourself.

 Over a coffee on Place des Vosges in Paris, a longtime friend told me: “Everything happens for a reason.
 Do not reason about it though because there is some energy we cannot explain.”
-He reads, thinks, discourses, relaxes and composes lots of wonderful music.
-What a free life!
-He has a child and a partner too, and manages it all effortlessly, awareness gushing from his mind.
+He reads, thinks, discourses, relaxes and composes wonderful music.
+La vie Parisienne!
+He has a child and a partner too, and manages it all seemingly effortlessly with awareness gushing from his mind.

-I will, at some point, publish more poetry on freedom.
-To flow through every day effortlessly, we need a nudge, a short form of inspiration and perhaps stimulation to shift something in us right now − in this moment when we read that little chunk written from the soul of some other human being.
+I publish plenty of poetry on freedom in her various coats.
+To flow through every day effortlessly, a nudge, a short form of inspiration and perhaps stimulation to shift something in you and me right now − in this moment when we read that outpour of words we connect with the soul of another human being.